Birefringence: Common birefringent materials

 The best characterized birefringent materials are crystals.
 Due to their specific crystal structures their refractive indices are well defined.
 Depending on the symmetry of a crystal structure (as determined by one of the 32 possible crystallographic point groups), crystals in that group may be forced to be isotropic (not birefringent), to have uniaxial symmetry, or neither in which case it is a biaxial crystal.
 The crystal structures permitting uniaxial and biaxial birefringence are noted in the two tables, below, listing the two or three principal refractive indices (at wavelength 590 nm) of some better-known crystals.

 In addition to induced birefringence while under stress, many plastics obtain permanent birefringence during manufacture due to stresses which are "frozen in" due to mechanical forces present when the plastic is molded or extruded.
 For example, ordinary cellophane is birefringent.
 Polarizers are routinely used to detect stress, either applied or frozen-in, in plastics such as polystyrene and polycarbonate.

 Cotton fiber is birefringent because of high levels of cellulosic material in the fibre's secondary cell wall which is directionally aligned with the cotton fibers.

 Polarized light microscopy is commonly used in biological tissue, as many biological materials are linearly or circularly birefringent.
 Collagen, found in cartilage, tendon, bone, corneas, and several other areas in the body, is birefringent and commonly studied with polarized light microscopy.
 Some proteins are also birefringent, exhibiting form birefringence.

 Inevitable manufacturing imperfections in optical fiber leads to birefringence, which is one cause of pulse broadening in fiber-optic communications.
 Such imperfections can be geometrical (lack of circular symmetry), or due to unequal lateral stress applied to the optical fibre.
 Birefringence is intentionally introduced (for instance, by making the cross-section elliptical) in order to produce polarization-maintaining optical fibers.
 Birefringence can be induced (or corrected) in optical fibers through bending them which causes anisotropy in form and stress given the axis around which it is bent and radius of curvature.

-In addition to anisotropy in the electric polarizability that we have been discussing, anisotropy in the magnetic permeability could be a source of birefringence.
+In addition to anisotropy in the electric polarizability, anisotropy in the magnetic permeability could be a source of birefringence.
 At optical frequencies, there is no measurable magnetic polarizability (μ = μ_{0}) of natural materials, so this is not an actual source of birefringence.